PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 5. Hygiene and Grooming

-For Healing Devices That Can Help, Check Out Gladiator Equine
+For Therapeutic Devices That Can Help, Check Out Gladiator Equine

 Recognizing and preventing common horse diseases is a profound expression of care as a horse owner.
 Learning about common horse ailments and diseases and practicing preventive care can help keep your equine companions in excellent health, but you can’t stop everything.
-Sometimes, your horse will develop a disease, and when that happens, Gladiator Equine can help.
+Sometimes, despite your best efforts, your horse will develop a disease.
+When that happens, Gladiator Equine can help.

 Gladiator Equine is your ally in your quest to help your horse’s health.
-Our products, like the PTR™ Bell Boots, Reign Ease® PRO, and PTR™ Fetlock Wraps, can help your equine companions lead healthy lives.
-Contact us to learn more.
+Our products, like the PTR™ Bell Boots, Reign Ease® PRO, and PTR™ Fetlock Wraps, are designed to help your equine companions lead healthy lives.
+Contact us today to learn more about how our innovative therapeutic devices can support your horse’s recovery.

 Gladiator-Therapeutics-Color-Logo